Why segment your customers?

 For example, O2 want their customers to use Priority Moments because they know that if a customer uses Priority Moments over 5 times they are far more likely to renew with O2 than with a rival mobile provider.

-Segmentation for each point of the process will allow you to understand how effective you are at managing your customer lifecycle.
+Segment your customers for each point of your customer journey and you’ll soon understand how effective you are at managing your customer lifecycle.

 6) Segmentation to manage your Sales funnel